 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
-Prerequisite: instructor approval.
+This course was designed to be repeated multiple times to improve student proficiency.
+Prerequisites: ARTC 2314 or Instructor Approval.